DrDBanner/inmanage/docs/index.md

 inm core install
 ```

-The wizard installs the app and drops a default `.env`.
+For **clean** installs, the wizard drops a default `.env`.
 You must complete the web setup to write DB/app values, then manually review `.env` for settings the GUI doesn’t cover.

 ### Clean/forced install